glamorous-chi/youTube-site/README.md

 ## Project Description

-This project is a YouTube Home page built using just HTML, and CSS for the styling following a tutorial by SupersimpleDev on YouTube [Supersimpledev](https://www.youtube.com/watch?v=G3e-cpL7ofc&t=8373s).
+This project is a YouTube Home page built using just HTML, and CSS for the styling, following a tutorial by SupersimpleDev on YouTube.
+Check out the tutorial here [SuperSimpleDev](https://www.youtube.com/watch?v=G3e-cpL7ofc&t=8373s).

 ## Built with